 “You have been given the choice between war and dishonor.

 You have chosen dishonor, and you will have war!”

 -Winston Churchill to the English Parliament, 1938

 “After the English Parliament’s 1938 appeasement in Czechoslovakia, Churchill saw the danger of choosing peace, when honor and common sense called for battle.
 History, of course, would confirm his point: Refusing to fight an honorable battle may afford a temporary peace, but in the long run, it’s a peace too costly.
-Delaying a necessary battle may well result in devastating, full scale war.”
-(Joe Dallas, see this post.)
+Delaying a necessary battle may well result in devastating, full scale war.” (by Joe Dallas, see this post.)

-In addition to the issue of right and wrong, the reality is that giving up things, be physical, intellectual or moral, to gain peace is a process that leads to having less and less, until there is nothing left to give up.
+In addition to the issue of right and wrong, the reality is that giving up things, be physical, intellectual or moral, to gain peace is a process that leads to having less and less, until there’s nothing left to give up.
 Once you have nothing to give up, how will you buy peace?